 Isolation keeps someone who is infected with the virus away from others, even in their home.

-- 63 deaths reported to date by DPH (Bulloch County Residents)
+- 65 deaths reported to date by DPH.
+1 additional in past 24 hrs recorded by DPH (Bulloch County Residents)

 Centers for Disease Control Guidelines